jju/stubbl/matches/gcxi-11-ftgh.md

 Pick: Hounds

-Venus botched the handoff for TD-2, but they got the ball back to her.
+Veens botched the handoff for TD-2, but they got the ball back to her.
 Slawomir was doing their damndest to be a roadblock but Ziba kept bypassing them.
 In the near-dying moments Alexsy botched a pickup, spoiling the advantage they had from the kickoff and resulting in a draw.

 > Weather: Nice
 > Toss: FT-Receive